 An unbooked client in Sprout Studio is called a Lead.
 A booked client is called a Shoot.
-When you first get an inquiry through your Contact Form in Sprout Studio, it automatically creates a lead.
-You can also add a lead manually by clicking “Add Lead” from the the "Quick Add" button on the top bar of Sprout Studio.
+When you first get an inquiry through your Contact Form in Sprout Studio, it automatically creates a Lead.
+You can also add a Lead manually by going to the Leads page or clicking on the "Quick Add" button and clicking “Add Lead” on the bottom left corner of Sprout Studio.

 You can book a lead into a shoot through Sprout Studio in 2 ways:

 By sending them a step-by-step Booking Proposal, allowing them to choose a package, sign a contract and make a payment

 This article covers option #1 - booking a shoot through a Booking Proposal.

 Booking a shoot through a Booking Proposal

 A Booking Proposal is a guided, step-by-step process of booking you.
 You customize the details and send your client a link, where they’ll have a unique URL to visit.
 In the Booking Proposal, they can choose a package, provide their personal details, sign a contract, and make a payment.

 Go to the "Booking Proposal" page (on the left-hand menu bar) while viewing a Lead to customize that Lead's Booking Proposal.
 Here, you can customize: